murali22chan/Aatmanirbhar-Bharat-Hackathon/README.md

 # Aatmanirbhar-Bharat-Hackathon
-Advanced Farm Warehouse Management System made for the Aatmanirbhar Bharat Hackathon
+Advanced Farm Warehouse Management System With ML Tools made for the Aatmanirbhar Bharat Hackathon